ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

-  - To communicate key design decisions to your partner, you must create and maintain a document of no more than four pages highlighing key design decisions such as patterns, algorithms used, trade-offs and an example of a web service request and response.
+  - To communicate key design decisions to your partner, you must create and maintain a document of no more than four pages highlighting key design decisions such as patterns, algorithms used, trade-offs and an example of a web service request and response.
 Think of this document as notes to your partner and future self.